owenomc/LUNARNIGHT/README.md

 ---

-Thanks for playing iJump — you can always jump higher!
+Thanks for playing LUUNARNIGHT — Keep on exploring!